January 30, 2025

 • For people affected by coronavirus, their families, essential workers, doctors, nurses, aides, those working in nursing homes, etc.

-• For Ann Saar, Kay Marker Magneson, Roy Pihl, George Balcom, Thom Shagla, Bryan Dahlberg, Judy Kelly, Roland Lepier, Lois Rumfelt, Nick Johnson, Eileen Beichner, Tom Dellapenta, Pastor Karen Larson, Pastor Gerry Zimmerman, James Dieter, Joe Gauvin, Emerson Allaby, John Gingrass, those serving in the military and law enforcement and their families, including Sean Pecuch, and Ben Wickerham, those caught up in violence and war who have no safe home in which to live.
+• For Judy Kelly, Ann Saar, Kay Marker Magneson, Roy Pihl, George Balcom, Thom Shagla, Linda Fryberger, Heather Miller, Bryan Dahlberg, Roland Lepier, Lois Rumfelt, Nick Johnson, Eileen Beichner, Pastor Gerry Zimmerman, James Dieter, Joe Gauvin, Emerson Allaby, John Gingrass, those serving in the military and law enforcement and their families, including Sean Pecuch, and Ben Wickerham, those caught up in violence and war who have no safe home in which to live.

 • For all children, that the love of Christ may reach them through all of us who have resources to love, protect, pray and provide for them.